Teachers Make a Difference. What Do You Want to Do?

 At the undergraduate level, CalTeach combines quality courses and classroom experiences to prepare students to enter a teacher education program, such as the UCSB Gevirtz School’s Teacher Education Program.
 Many students taking CalTeach courses opt to fulfill the Science and Mathematics Education Minor, which has two tracks.
 One track is for prospective elementary teachers and the second is for prospective secondary teacher.

-A Noyce Scholar award requires recipients to commit to two years of teaching in a high-needs school.
+A Noyce Teacher Scholar award for students requires recipients to commit to two years of teaching in a high-needs school.
 Noyce Teacher Scholars also participate in regular enrichment activities and join a community of Noyce Teacher Scholars in California and the nation.
 One cannot receive both a Noyce and a TEACH award.
-For additional financial support for secondary science and mathematics teachers, see the Financial Support link on the left.
+For additional financial support for secondary science and mathematics teachers at UCSB TEP, see their Financial Assistance webpage.
 Learn more information about Noyce COASTAL here.

 Dr. Darby Feldwinn, CalTeach Lecturer in Chemistry, (805) 893-2127 or email@example.com